 Know When to Water

 Part of saving water and maximizing the efficiency of its use involves knowing the best times to water, both in terms of the time of day and your plants’ growth cycles.
-Avoid watering your garden between 6 a.m. and 8 p.m., as watering in the heat of the day can result in 30 percent more water usage due to evaporation and wind.
+Avoid watering your garden between 6 a.m. and 8 p.m., as watering in the heat of the day can result in more water usage due to evaporation and wind.

 Also avoid watering your plants at the same rate, without regard for where they are in their life cycle.
 Instead, consider the development and circumstance of each plant to help save water.
 Plants need the most water before they reach maturity, directly after a transplant, and when producing fruit.